belyalov/tinyweb/README.md

 * `add_route(self, url, f, **kwargs)` - Map `url` into function `f`.
 Additional keyword arguments are supported:
     * `methods` - List of allowed methods.
 Defaults to `['GET', 'POST']`
-    * `parse_headers` - Sometimes you don't need / care about HTTP headers.
-So you can save some CPU cycles / memory by turning headers parse off.
-Default - `True`
+    * `save_headers` - Due to memory constrains you most likely want to minimze memory usage by saving only headers which you really need in.
+E.g. for POST requests it is make sense to save at least 'Content-Length' header.
+    Defaults to empty list - `[]`.
     * `max_body_size` - Max HTTP body size (e.g. POST form data).
 Be careful with large forms due to memory constrains (especially with esp8266 which has 64K RAM).
 Defaults to `1024`.
     * `allowed_access_control_headers` - Whenever you're using xmlHttpRequest (send JSON from browser) these headers are required to do access control.
 Defaults to `*`
     * `allowed_access_control_origins` - The same idea as for header above.
 Defaults to `*`.